INFORMSJoC/2023.0250/README.md

 ## Cite

-To cite the contents of this repository, one cane cite both the paper and this repo using their respective DOIs.
+To cite the contents of this repository, one can cite both the paper and this repo using their respective DOIs:

 [The journal article](https://doi.org/10.1287/ijoc.2023.0250):